 Introduction

-Freshwater macroinvertebrate functional feeding group (FFG) categorization is a classification approach based on behavioral mechanisms of food acquisition and the type of materials consumed instead of taxonomic designation of freshwater macroinvertebrates (Gökçe, 2018; Cummins, 2021).
-However, the importance of other variables such as geographic location and site effects, as well as taxonomica designation on associated gut microbiomes needs to be considered further.
-There are conflicting results from the limited studies looking into the importance of habitat, diet, taxonomy (Family and Genus), and the ecologically convenient and reliable functional feeding group categorization (FFG) in structuring gut microbial assemblages of freshwater macroinvertebrates.
+A sizeable portion of earth’s diversity occurs in the microbiomes, the micro-organisms that live within host species.
+Despite their diversity, global distribution, and clear effects on host biology (Werren et al. 1997), the rules of life that govern variation in microbiomes among host species are unclear, particularly in freshwater organisms (Charlesworth et al. 2019).
+In studies of freshwater invertebrate microbiomes, there are conflicting results from studies comparing the importance of habitat, taxonomy (Family and Genus), and functional feeding group categorization (FFG) in structuring gut microbial assemblages of freshwater macroinvertebrates.
 One study has determined taxonomy of assessed macroinvertebrates to be a more relevant determinant of gut microbiome composition in freshwater aquatic than local habitat, stream conditions, and functional feeding group (Kroetsch et al., 2020).
-In contrast, the vast majority of these limited studies so far have determined functional feeding groups (regardless of taxonomic affiliation of samples invertebrates) to be an essential variable explaining differences in microbiome composition across freshwater macroinvertebrates (Kaufman et al., 2000; Pechal and Benbow, 2016; Ayayee et al., 2018; Receveur et al., 2020).
+In contrast, the vast majority of studies have determined functional feeding groups (regardless of taxonomic affiliation of samples invertebrates) to be an essential variable explaining differences in microbiome composition across freshwater macroinvertebrates (Kaufman et al., 2000; Pechal and Benbow, 2016; Ayayee et al., 2018; Receveur et al., 2020).
 Furthermore, A study of macroinvertebrate gut microbiomes samples collected from two different streams in the same region did not uncover any stream-specific effects on gut microbiome composition (Ayayee et al., 2018).
 Similarly, another study of macroinvertebrate gut microbiomes samples from multiples sites along the reach of one major river did not uncover any significant site-specific effects on associated gut microbiomes (Kroetsch et al., 2020).
-Research is required to explore the contributions of factors (taxonomy, functional feeding group, stream location and underlying conditions) driving the dynamics of gut microbial communities of freshwater macroinvertebrates.